GeminiDRSoftware/DRAGONS/README.md

 `AstroData` objects.
 Read to the end if you want a more detailed explanation on what's going on.

+## Requirements

+The minimum supported Python is 2.7.
+Full compatibility with Python 3 is expected before the first official release.

+The software requires AstroPy >= 1.2

 ## Using the package

 There are two main packages: